gbmhunter/blog/content/posts/updates/2013/07-17-nextgen-captions-are-back.md

 - admin
 - backup
 - caption
-- css
+- CSS
-- html
+- HTML
 - nextgen
-- php
+- PHP
 - plugin
 - singlepic
-- wordpress
+- Wordpress
 ---

 Finally!
 I scared myself a bit, I first had a look at [/programming/website-design/wordpress/wordpress-plugins-that-this-site-uses](/programming/website-design/content-management-systems/wordpress/wordpress-plugins-that-this-site-uses/) and it turned out I hadn't written down the majority of the PHP code which actually does all the work when creating the captions.
 Fortunately, I had done a site backup which had file with all the code in it, and once I had worked that out, I managed to restore the functionality pretty quickly.